 How much will a week's car hire in Aberdeen?

 The table below looks at the lowest price we've found and then compares it with the costs of a typical one week's summer peak time car hire in Aberdeen.
-The very cheapest economy cars are often only 2/3 door models, so we've also included a guide price for one week of peak time rental of a "reasonably" sized car - but nothing too large or too fancy, just a simple set of wheels to get you around in Aberdeen.
+The very cheapest economy cars are often only 2/3 door models, so we've also included a guide price for one week of peak time rental of a "reasonably" sized car - but nothing too large or too fancy, just a simple set of wheels to get a group of 4 or small family around in Aberdeen.

 |Off peak||£97||$126||107 |